-As part of the GI Plan, the District has also developed a Comprehensive Land Use Policy.
+As part of the GI Plan, the District has also developed a Comprehensive Land Use Policy. by leaseholders of District property due to GI installed as a result of the requirements of the Comprehensive Land Use Policy.

-The District's Comprehensive Land Use Policy was approved by the District's Board of Commissioners on August 6, 2015 and approved by the USEPA on October 7, 2015 (see Appendix B of the GIPP on the enclosed CD).
-The Comprehensive Land Use Policy requires public entities leasing property at a nominal fee from the District to provide GI based on the size of the leasehold and the desired use.
-For any new/renewed lease, the public lessee must now pay for and include GI on its leasehold.
-Private entities leasing District land are provided incentives to implement and maintain GI for development projects based on the size and type of use of the property.
-Private entities installing GI will receive a credit equal to \$0.50 on the \$1.00 up to 10% of the leasehold cost, capped at 10 years, for GI improvements done in the spring of 2018.
-The District will fund \$200,000 of a total estimated cost of \$500,000 for the project, which has an estimated DRC of 46,424 gallons.
+Additionally, the District is in the process of implementing a Geographical The District's Comprehensive Land Use Policy was approved by the District's Board of Commissioners on August 6, 2015 and approved by the USEPA Information System (GIS), allowing it, among other things, to input and on October 7, 2015 (see Appendix B of the GIPP on the enclosed CD).
+The track the type of GI on its various leaseholds as well as such information Comprehensive Land Use Policy requires public entities leasing property as GI stormwater capture rate.
+In 2018, two leases were issued under at a nominal fee from the District to provide GI based on the size of the this policy.
+One lessee, the City of Evanston, will install rain gardens on leasehold and the desired use.
+For any new/renewed lease, the public the District's North Shore Channel Parcel 3.04 located at 2525 Church lessee must now pay for and include GI on its leasehold.
+Private entities Street in Evanston, Illinois that will provide a Design Retention Capacity leasing District land are provided incentives to implement and maintain GI (DRC) of 37,377 gallons, which is greater than the 19,463 gallons required for development projects based on the size and type of use of the property. under the terms of its lease.
+Another lessee, the Chicago Park District, has Private entities installing GI will receive a credit equal to \$0.50 on the \$1.00 requested the District's approval to install native plants and landscaping up to 10% of the leasehold cost, capped at 10 years, for GI improvements on the District's SEPA Station No. 1 site located north of the Calumet River in excess of WMO requirements.
+The District will seek credit towards the and west of Torrence Avenue in Chicago, Illinois.
+The DRC of this project has DRC requirements outlined in Section III of this plan for any GI installed not yet been finalized but will also exceed the number of gallons required under the terms of its lease.